fhchstr/google_hashcode/2018_qualification_self_driving_rides/README.md

 ```

 ## Result
+Call `hashcode.py` and pass the input data set as argument to solve the problem: `./hashcode.py path/to/data_set`.
+The data to be submitted is in `STDOUT` and the score rewarded in `STDERR`.
+Just redirect each file descriptor according to your needs.

-Here is how you can run the script for each data set.
+Here is a loop to run the script for each data set.
 ```bash
 $ mkdir -p output;
 for f in data_sets/*; do \